 “Altitude training can provide an increased oxygen-carrying capacity, a more efficient use of oxygen, and a better ability to tolerate anaerobic metabolism; heat training has the ability to increase plasma volume and reduce cardiovascular and thermoregulatory strain.”

 In a nutshell, this means that running in humidity and dealing with the added challenge of high dew point, will stress your cardiovascular system, thus making it stronger and causing less strain over time.
 It pushes the body to adapt not just to reduced oxygen levels, like in altitude training, but also to the strenuous conditions of high humidity and high body temperature.

-Running when it is hot and humid is going to increase your heart rate more than if temps were a bit cooler.
+Running in high temperatures and high humidity is going to increase your heart rate more than if temps were a bit cooler.

-Because the cardiovascular system is being stressed (and since your heart is a primary component to that system), it is going to strengthen it overall, which will have a positive impact on your daily life — most notably in the form of a lower resting heart rate.
+Because the cardiovascular system is being stressed during your running pace (and since your heart is a primary component to that system), it is going to strengthen it overall, which will have a positive impact on your daily life — most notably in the form of a lower resting heart rate.
 Training in humid conditions and high heat further amplifies this effect, as the body must work harder to cool itself and maintain optimal functioning, thereby enhancing cardiovascular strength and efficiency

 Overall, a lower resting heart rate is indicative of good health and the body’s response.
 Training in challenging conditions, such as high heat and humidity, can accelerate the improvement of cardiovascular health.
 Thus, folks who have a lower resting heart rate, often achieved through rigorous and consistent exercise routines, including running in varied environments, are less likely to suffer from cardiac events such as heart attacks.
 This showcases the multi-faceted benefits of adapting to diverse training conditions as well as high heat and humidity.

-One of the greatest benefits of running in humid weather is that doing so sets you up to be a better runner overall.
+One of the greatest benefits of running in humidity is that doing so sets you up to be a better runner overall.
 The reason for this (aside from the aforementioned benefits) is that you are pushing yourself and increasing the difficulty of your run in humid conditions.
 Running in the heat, especially during summer running, provides a unique challenge, as the body must adapt to efficiently regulate its core temperature and manage hydration under stress.

-Ultimately, this will serve to not only strengthen your body in various ways but it will also help to increase your mental fortitude, allowing you to push for harder and longer when the weather is a bit more forgiving and core temperature isn’t as high.
+Ultimately, this will serve to not only strengthen your body in various ways but it will also help to increase your mental fortitude, allowing you to push harder and longer when the weather is a bit more forgiving and core temperature isn’t as high.
 By acclimating to these extreme weather conditions, runners often find their running performance significantly improved in cooler temperatures.
 This adaptation process teaches runners to cope effectively with a range of weather conditions, making them more versatile and resilient athletes.

 When you are just getting started, it is important to have a handful of coping strategies that will help you acclimate to the weather and get through the season.